mmorrow2/portfolio/finalproject_part2.md

 This draft took awhile to reach.
 I knew going into the design what pieces of data I wanted to be visualized, but I often changed the type of graph from my original idea.
 I also found the way I showcased some of the non-numerical data to be lacking, and therefore went back through and created more interesting visuals for those.
 I haven't yet put in my theme, but I have found the color scheme I would like to use.
 It is a pre-packaged one from Flourish, but I find it easy to understand and manipulate.

+## User Research Protocol
+Target Audience: People who work, who want to work, or who are highly engaged in the visual and performing arts.
+Approach: I want to be able to find an array of people who work in the arts.
+Hopefully I can find people who are both up-and-coming artists/art workers and who are passionate about making a difference.
+I also want to be able to find people who have been in the industry a little bit longer, and get their feedback on how this research is actually seen in the field.
+Interview Script:
+1. Read through this and tell me the general theme from it.
+2. What would you change about the overall story?
+3. How often did you get confused?
+4. What places did you lose interest?
+5. What places did you gain interest?
+6. Were the visualizations clear and/or helpful?

 ## Interviews

 ### Interview 1